MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 1. Install and start Velero.

-   Install Velero<!--NOT NEEDED? , including all prerequisites,--> on the cluster, and start the deployment.
+   Install Velero on the cluster, and start the deployment.
 This procedure creates a namespace called `velero` and adds a deployment named `velero` to the namespace.

    1. Install Velero using the following command.
 You'll need to adjust the example command.